JacomoJ/exercise-suggestions/analyse-code/debug.md

 ; An Author is a String
 ; Interp: Author of a book

-; Book is a (make-book title author publisher pages year) ; where
+; A Book is a (make-book title author publisher pages year) ; where
 ;       title is a Title
 ;       author is a Author